-• Complaints are heard through the school's complaints procedure.
+• Complaints are managed through the school's complaints procedure.

-Section 13: Review of SEND Policy
+Review of SEND Policy

-• This policy will be reviewed every two years to take account of any revised legislation or guidance and the on-going development of practice in school related to the SEND Code of Practice 2014.
+• This policy will be reviewed annually to take account of any revised legislation or guidance and the on-going development of practice in school related to the SEND Code of Practice 2014.